-At her practice in Beverly Hills, rheumatologist Dr. Baker can identify, diagnose, and treat patients suffering from inflammatory bowel disease.
+At her practice in Beverly Hills, rheumatologist Dr. Susan Baker can identify, diagnose, and treat patients suffering from inflammatory bowel disease.
 To schedule a consultation with Dr. Baker, please call (310) 274-7770 or fill out the online contact form today.

 Types of Inflammatory Bowel Disease

 Regardless of which specific form of IBD a patient suffers from, the cause of the disease is the same: the body’s own tissue being targeted by the body immune response.
 After some time, patients can begin suffering from diarrhea and other digestive issues if no treatment is provided.

 However, unlike rheumatoid arthritis, which erodes and permanently damages joints, arthritis from IBD has no long-term negative effects on the body.
 Instead of having their joints worn down, patients suffering from IBD arthritis will have swollen, inflamed, and painful joints.
 During periods of little to no inflammation, a patient’s joint will still remain in working order, and will have suffered no permanent damage from the symptoms of IBD.